kyma-project/test-infra/cmd/cloud-run/rotate-service-account/README.md

 4. RotateServiceAccount checks if the value of the **type** label is set to `service-account`; if not, it stops its execution.
 5. RotateServiceAccount reads the name of the service account from the latest version of a secret.
 6. RotateServiceAccount generates a new key for the service account.
-7. RotateServiceAccount creates a new secret version in Secret Manger, containing the newly created service account key.
+7. RotateServiceAccount creates a new secret version in Secret Manager, containing the newly created service account key.

-## Cloud Run deployment
+## Cloud Run Deployment

-RotateServiceAccount is deployed to Cloud Run applying Terraform config stored in [`./terraform` directory](../../../configs/terraform). `terraform apply` is executed automatically on every PR changing Terraform `.tf` files belonging to the application.
+RotateServiceAccount is deployed to Cloud Run applying Terraform config stored in the [`./terraform` directory](../../../configs/terraform). `terraform apply` is executed automatically on every PR changing Terraform `.tf` files belonging to the application.

-## RotateServiceAccount usage
+## RotateServiceAccount Usage

 To setup an automatic rotation for a Secret Manager secret, follow these steps:
 1. Create a new secret in Secret Manager with the existing service account data.
 2. Add the `type: service-account` label to the secret.
-3. Set `secret-manager-notifications` as a secret Pub/Sub topic.
+3. Set `secret-manager-notifications` as the secret Pub/Sub topic.
 4. Set up a rotation period for the secret.